Mohamed El Ghanem: Mohamed El Ghanem's detention without charge in Switzerland

-In 2005, subsequent to these events Mr. El Ghanem wrote several senior Swiss officials saying that the case would have "consequences".
+In 2005, subsequent to these events, Dr. El Ghanem wrote several senior Swiss officials saying that the case would have "consequences".
 Dr. El Ghanem was detained on the basis of these letters, but also on official allegations that he had published angry comments online, which wound-up on jihadic websites, inciting violence against Switzerland.
 Dr. El Ghanem's involvement in any such publication has never been formally proven nor publicly substantiated.
-The family of Dr. El Ghanem disputes these claims, claiming Dr. El Ghanem had no ties to extremist groups, that Dr. El Ghanem sought only protection, and that Dr. El Ghanem was peacefully studying at the University of Geneva to obtain Swiss recognition of his law degree from the University of Rome when the Swiss harassment started.
+The family of Dr. El Ghanem disputes these claims, stating he had no ties to extremist groups, that he sought only protection, and that Dr. El Ghanem was peacefully studying at the University of Geneva to obtain Swiss recognition of his law degree from the University of Rome when the Swiss harassment started.

 Dr. El Ghanem's allegations of official harassment were never examined by Geneva Judiciary.
-Instead, the court judged Mr. El Ghanem criminally irresponsible (mentally unfit and criminally dangerous) in re: charges vis-a-vis the interaction with the Somali migrant, charges which were later determined to be ill-founded (false).
-This court decision taken by the Geneva Judiciary was not only based on ill-founded charges, but it was run in absentia, using a medical assessment of a doctor, who had never seen Dr. El Ghanem in person, i.e. the medical doctor had only read the allegations of the Geneva judicial police, many of which were later refuted by the Police themselves.
+Instead, the court judged Dr. El Ghanem criminally irresponsible (mentally unfit and criminally dangerous) vis-a-vis the interaction with the Somali migrant, charges which were later determined to be false.
+This court decision taken by the Geneva Judiciary was not only based on ill-founded charges, but it was run in absentia, using a medical assessment of a doctor who had never seen Dr. El Ghanem in person, i.e. the medical doctor had only read the allegations of the Geneva judicial police, many of which were later refuted by the police themselves.

-Subsequent to this, in 2006, the Swiss Federal Council cancelled Dr. El Ghanem's refugee status and expelled him from Switzerland, on grounds that Dr. El Ghanem was a threat to the external and internal security of the country (national security grounds).
-The removal of Dr. El Ghanem's refugee status, as well as his administrative expulsion from Switzerland was performed administratively: without a hearing, and without the right to appeal.
+In 2006, the Swiss Federal Council cancelled Dr. El Ghanem's refugee status and expelled him from Switzerland, on the grounds that Dr. El Ghanem was a threat to the external and internal security of the country.
+The removal of Dr. El Ghanem's refugee status and his expulsion from Switzerland were performed administratively: without a hearing, and without the right to appeal.

-Subsequent to this, as a refugee in Swiss 'hands', Dr. El Ghanem, who had been learning French and studying law to pass the Swiss bar-exam, was removed from housing, suddenly found his state support as a refugee arbitrarily curtailed; he was left without housing or means of sustenance.
+As a result, Dr. El Ghanem, who had been learning French and studying law to pass the Swiss bar exam, was removed from his housing, and found his state support as a refugee arbitrarily curtailed; he was left without housing or means of sustenance.